 The substance used instead of melted steel (which would've been too dangerous to use) actually needed to be kept cool to maintain the right density.
 This meant that the temperature on set was cold, so the actors had to be sprayed with fake sweat.

-James Cameron once owned a dog named "Wolfie" (the name of John's dog).
-"Wolfie" was short for Beowulf.
+James Cameron once owned a dog named “Wolfie” (the fake dog name the Terminator uses on the phone).
+“Wolfie” was short for Beowulf.

 Identical twins Don Stanton and Dan Stanton played the hospital security guard and the T-1000 (top).
 They also appear in Good Morning Vietnam (middle) and Gremlins 2 (bottom).